likhithIonic/starter_app_part-1/README.md

 `[OK] Integration capacitor added!`

-* **NOTE:** If you would like to integrate your starter app with cordova, you can use the below command and docs to get started.
+* **NOTE:** **Ionic highly recommends using Capacitor for best experience with Appflow**.
+If you would like to integrate your starter app with cordova, you can use the below command and docs to get started.
 More information on getting started with Cordova [here](https://cordova.apache.org/#getstarted)

 ```
 ionic integrations add cordova